vincenzo-scotti/llm_cstk/README.md

 ## Web API

 In the following, we provide examples of how to use the Web API for chatting and searching.

+In the examples, we use the [`requests` library](https://requests.readthedocs.io) for Python, which is part of the requirements.

 ### Chat